ROCm/HIP/INSTALL.md

 ## HIP-hcc

 * Add the ROCm package server to your system as per the OS-specific guide available [here](https://rocm.github.io/ROCmInstall.html#installing-from-amd-rocm-repositories).
-* Install the "hip_hcc" package.
+* Install the "hip-hcc" package.
 This will install HCC and the HIP porting layer.
 ```
-apt-get install hip_hcc
+apt-get install hip-hcc
 ```

 * Default paths and environment variables: